 A Window to the Ottoman Empire

-Topkapı Palace Museum is a palace located in the historic peninsula of Istanbul and served as the government center of the Ottoman Empire for 400 years.
+Topkapı Palace Museum is a grand palace situated on the historic peninsula of Istanbul, serving as the administrative center of the Ottoman Empire for 400 years.

 A World Heritage in the Heart of Istanbul